Birmingham Airport is located at Bickenhill which is 7 miles east-southeast of Birmingham city centre.

 The airport is easy to get to by car as it is just off Junction 6 of the M42 and is linked into central Birmingham by the A45.
 The Sat Nav postcode is B26 3QJ

-Black cabs operate a 24-hour service from directly outside the arrivals area of the terminal buildings.
+Black cabs are available at the taxi-rank outside the arrivals area of the terminal.

 • Car Parking